avaxML/cite-right/docs/concepts/citation-alignment.md

 The `citations` field is a list of `Citation` objects, ranked from best to worst match.
 The number of citations depends on the `top_k` configuration parameter.

 The `status` field is a string indicating overall support level.
-It takes one of three values based on the quality of the best citation.
+It takes one of three values based on the best citation's answer coverage (and optionally embedding similarity).

-A status of "supported" indicates the answer span has a high-quality match in the sources.
-The threshold for this status is configurable.
+A status of "supported" means the best citation has `answer_coverage >= supported_answer_coverage`.
+If `allow_embedding_only=True`, a span can also be marked supported when `embedding_score >= supported_embedding_similarity`.

-A status of "partial" indicates some support was found but the match quality is below the full support threshold.
-This often occurs with paraphrased content.
+A status of "partial" means at least one citation was produced but the supported thresholds were not met.
+This often occurs with paraphrased or partially supported content.

-A status of "unsupported" indicates no adequate match was found.
+A status of "unsupported" indicates no citations met the minimum thresholds.
 This may indicate hallucination or content derived from knowledge outside the provided sources.

 ### Citation